-For several years construction planners have faced issues surrounding the control of pace and the industry recognizes that weak construction planning processes have often been at the center of the problem of escalating construction costs – something Buildots is keen to address.
-Unrealistic scheduling is the most common factor causing project delay.
+For several years construction planners have faced issues surrounding the control of pace and the industry recognizes that weak construction planning processes have often been at the centre of the problem of escalating construction costs – something Buildots is keen to address.
+Unrealistic scheduling is the most common factor causing project delays.

 Pace control of a construction planning process critically impacts project performance in three keyways: